 The Public Piece

-In St. Lucie County, Florida, officials implemented a fully integrated permitting system backed by GIS with a citizen-facing front end.
+In St. Lucie County, Florida, officials are working to implement a fully integrated permitting system backed by GIS with a citizen-facing front end.
 In just a few months, the county mapped 156 different processes from planning and development services to environmental resources, storm water, and property acquisition.
 The county used resulting insight to identify new efficiencies that saved time and money, and the public was able to access information and complete applications quickly.

 This type of citizen service makes residents’ lives easier.
 And, of course, any use of taxpayer resources requires constituent buy-in.
 Proposed developments can stir up opposition from adjacent neighbors or preservation groups.
 The good news is that a natural byproduct of effective internal data sharing is external transparency.
 Open data platforms that also integrate with the back-office systems provide important context along with the numbers to educate and engage residents and the media for critical support.